aymane-omari/aymane-omari/README.md

 ## Hi 👋 I'm Aymane

-## Most of my repositories are private, but feel free to reach out for data science, computational social science, and data engineering projects!
+## Most of my repositories are private, but feel free to reach out for web scraping or generally computational social science help!

 ### Where you can reach out
 📧 aymane.omari@nyu.edu